openresty/lua-nginx-module/README.markdown

 **phase:** *depends on usage*

-Determines whether to force reading of the request body data before running rewrite/access/access_by_lua* or not.
-The Nginx core does not read the client request body by default and if you need the request body then you must turn this directive `on` or call the [ngx.req.read_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.read_body) function from within your Lua code.
+Determines whether to force the request body data to be read before running rewrite/access/access_by_lua* or not.
+The Nginx core does not read the client request body by default and if request body data is required, then this directive should be turned `on` or the [ngx.req.read_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.read_body) function should be called within the Lua code.

 To read the request body data within the [$request_body](http://wiki.nginx.org/HttpCoreModule#.24request_body) variable, [client_body_buffer_size](http://wiki.nginx.org/HttpCoreModule#client_body_buffer_size) must have the same value as [client_max_body_size](http://wiki.nginx.org/HttpCoreModule#client_max_body_size).
 Because when the content length exceeds [client_body_buffer_size](http://wiki.nginx.org/HttpCoreModule#client_body_buffer_size) but less than [client_max_body_size](http://wiki.nginx.org/HttpCoreModule#client_max_body_size), Nginx will automatically buffer the data into a temporary file on the disk, which will lead to empty value in the [$request_body](http://wiki.nginx.org/HttpCoreModule#.24request_body) variable.